2017 Tiffin DEF System Codes: Cummins L9 Troubleshooting

 Understanding Your DEF System Problem

-The combination of multiple diagnostic codes and short-to-ground faults you're experiencing points to a common issue with 2017 Tiffin coaches.
+Yesterday your 2017 Tiffin was throwing a confusing mess of DEF system codes — by tonight you'll know exactly which wire is causing the chaos and how to fix it.
 Verify your specific engine type, as this typically affects coaches equipped with Cummins engines.
 The DEF (Diesel Exhaust Fluid) system is intricate, and when multiple codes appear simultaneously, it's often traced back to either the DEF head assembly or associated wiring harness problems.

 Your suspicion about the DEF head assembly is well-founded.
 This component houses the injector that meters DEF into the exhaust stream, along with various sensors and electrical connections.
 When this assembly begins to fail, it commonly throws multiple codes because several systems can't communicate properly with the engine control module.